 The ideas of economic development and human progress are central to the modern world.
-Modern national societies have defined for themselves, historically, a few major political goals and the respective ideologies in addition to the goals of domestic social order and international security that already existed before.
+Modern national societies have defined for themselves, historically, a few major political goals and their respective ideologies in addition to the goals of domestic social order and international security that already existed before.
 With the eighteenth century liberal revolutions and the Enlightenment, individual freedom and liberalism; at the turn to the 19th century, with the Industrial Revolution in England, economic development and economic nationalism or developmentalism; in the second half of the 19th century, with the emergence of social movements, socialist parties, and the papal encyclical "Rerum Novarum", social justice and socialism; and in the second half of the 20th century, with the 1972 Stockholm conference of the United Nations and the threat of climate change, protection of nature and environmentalism.
-These are final objectives to which I add three instrumental objectives, social order, national autonomy, and democracy.
+These are final objectives to which I add three instrumental objectives, social cohesiveness, national autonomy, and democracy.

-In this historical framework, the formation of the nation-state was the key element in each country's capitalist revolution.
+In this historical framework, the Industrial Revolution in England, in late eighteenth century, remains a mark of the transition to capitalism, but the formation of the nation-state was the key element in each country's capitalist revolution.
 The nation-state is the territorial sovereign society formed by a nation, a state, and a territory, as the empires were territorial societies proper to slave societies.
 I originally used the term "human development", but I changed to human progress because human development was associated to a remarkable initiative of the economist Mahbub ul Haq, who, associated to Amartya Sen, developed in the 1990s the Human Development Index (HDI) in the United Nations Development Program.
 To build this index, he considered only three variables which are available in practically all countries - the increase in per capita income, life expectancy, and the literacy rate of people over 15 years old.
 This was a realistic choice which allowed the United Nations to calculate and publish early the index.
 The human progress that I am proposing is not an alternative to the HDI.
-It is a much broader concept that cannot be measured but is the direction toward which nations search to move.
+It is a much broader and an abstract concept that cannot be measured but is the direction toward which nations search to move.
 Human progress is associated with the historical process through which the republican citizens of modern nations deploy their civic obligations to the state, the national societies, and the world society, thus assuring their human rights.
-Human progress is historical and dialectical process of advancing and sometimes falling back in the realization of these objectives.
+Human progress is a historical and dialectical process of advancing and sometimes falling back in the realization of these objectives.

-The idea of progress dates to the Enlightenment, while the idea of human progress dates to the post-World War II era.
-Economic development, which is at the basis of human progress, materialized to each country only after national and industrial revolutions took place, starting with Britain, but it was only after World War II that it became a universal objective and received a name, "sustained development".
+The idea of progress dates to the Enlightenment, while the idea of human progress dates to the post-Second World War era.
+Economic development, which is at the basis of human progress, materialised to each country only after national and industrial revolutions took place, starting with Britain, but it was only after Second World War that it became a universal objective and received a name, "sustained development".
 As Ignacy Sachs noted:

 In the beginning, economic growth served as a substitute for development.
 Later, other dimensions were gradually added to the concept, leading to a litany of adjectives...
-I work today with the concept of socially inclusive, environmentally sustainable, and economically sustained development.1
+I work today with the concept of socially inclusive, environmentally sustainable, and economically sustained development.i